Kat8dev/podcast-app-angular/README.md

 # Demo
+  To view the live demo follow this link:
   <a href="https://podcast-pet.netlify.app/podcasts" target="_blank">https://podcast-pet.netlify.app/podcasts</a>
 # PodcastApp
 Welcome to the Podcast App!
 This application allows you to discover and explore podcasts of various genres.
 You can listen to episodes, view podcast details, and more.